-Check out the show on YouTube (there’s a link from the Sister Skinny site… it’s only about an hour long and it features a really cute British girl so her perspective upon arriving in the States makes it all the more fascinating), and while you’re at it, check out their blog too!
-It’s super.
+Check out the show on YouTube (it’s only about an hour long and it features a really cute British girl so her perspective upon arriving in the States makes it all the more fascinating) and share your thoughts on all of this in the comments section below!